Hephthalite–Sasanian War of 484: Context

-The battle
+Battle

 In 484, after the liberation of his son, Peroz formed an enormous army and marched northeast to confront the Hephthalites.
 The king marched his forces all the way to Balkh where he established his base camp and rejected emissaries from the Hunnic king Khushnavaz.
 Peroz's forces advanced from Herat to Balkh.
-The Huns, learning of Peroz's way of advance, set up a ambush for him.
+The Huns, learning of Peroz's way of advance, set up an ambush for him.
 In the ensuing battle, Peroz was defeated and killed by a Hephthalite army near Balkh.
 His army was completely destroyed, whilst his body was never found.
 Four of his sons and brothers had also died.
+Many of his retinue, including his daughter, were taken prisoner by the Hephthalites, who also seized his treasure.
 The main Sasanian cities of the eastern region of Khorasan−Nishapur, Herat, and Marw were now under Hephthalite rule.

 In Procopius's account, the Hephthalites used an overextended and camouflaged ditch to defeat the Sasanians, but the Khonsarinejad et al. (2021) argues the ditch story to be dubious.